lupyuen/nuttx-star64/README.md

 # Modify NuttX QEMU to Load Initial RAM Disk

-TODO

 Now we can modify NuttX for QEMU to mount the Apps Filesystem from an Initial RAM Disk instead of Semihosting.

-(So later we can replicate this on Star64)
+(So later we can replicate this on Star64 JH7110 SBC)

-We follow the steps from LiteX Arty-A7...
+We follow the steps from LiteX Arty-A7 (from the previous section)...

 We build NuttX QEMU in Kernel Mode: [Build Steps](https://github.com/lupyuen2/wip-pinephone-nuttx/tree/master/boards/risc-v/qemu-rv/rv-virt)